ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 ## Memory

-LLM can respond human-like if it can remember previous interactions with the user.
+LLM can respond in a human-like manner if it can remember previous interactions with the user.
 However, LLMS are stateless in the conversation by default; therefore, prompts must maintain the conversation history, which LangChain can do.
 For example:

 ```python
 import boto3